 Found in 5 Collections and/or Records:

-This collection consists of the diary of Elizabeth Daum, which provides an account of Miss Daum's trip to Europe by ocean liner, July to October, 1926.
+This collection consists of the diary of Elizabeth Daum, which provides an account of her trip to Europe by ocean liner, July to October, 1926.
 Elizabeth Daum resided in Scranton, PA in 1926.
 Her travel diary indicates she was an unmarried, young adult who made a trans-Atlantic crossing to Europe in 1926.
-Other biographical information of Miss Daum has not been found.
+Other biographical information of Elizabeth Daum has not been found.

 Erna Magnus was born in Hamburg, Germany in 1896, and was an author and educator in both Germany and the United States.
 The collection consists of two items: a typescript manuscript of Magnus's study, "Gainfully Employed Women in Chicago," (1943) and a travel diary written in German describing a trip to Germany, July 15-August 28, 1974.

 Harry Fielding Reid was professor of geology at Johns Hopkins University and a geologist known for his contributions in the fields of seismology and glaciology.
 The collection consists of a small group of his professional writings and correspondence, personal items, reprints, and a large selection of photographs and negatives spanning 1894-1944.

 Collection consists of two bound holographic volumes of Baltimore resident, Madge Preston (1815-1895).
 In the first volume (1868) Mrs. Preston copied letters sent to family and friends during a trip to Europe in 1868 in which she described the sea voyage, visits to German cities, and various social activities.
 Most of the letters are addressed to her husband, William P. Preston.
 The second volume (1885) is a record of letters sent and received and a daily ledger of weather and activities.